khanlab/neuroglia-helpers/README.md

 # neuroglia-helpers

-Helper & wrapper scripts for using the neuroglia (and neuroglia-vasst-dev) singularity image locally and remotely on graham (compute canada)
+Helper & wrapper scripts for using Singularity images locally and remotely on graham (compute canada) - or any other SLURM system

+Features:
+* wrapper scripts for submitting single and batch jobs using SLURM arrays
+* variants of scripts that use (neuroglia*) and do not use (regular*) singularity
+* scripts for interactive job submission including singularity shell
+* BIDS-App support with parallelization over subjects with SLURM arrays
+* Deployment via docker2singularity or singularity-hub

 ### Install: